MD Curriculum | NYU Grossman Long Island School of Medicine | NYU Langone Health

 We train future primary care physicians and leaders in health systems science.

-As medical students at NYU Grossman Long Island School of Medicine, you learn the basic and clinical sciences that underpin all medical education, while simultaneously gaining a fundamental understanding of health systems science—the study of how healthcare is delivered, how healthcare providers work together, and strategies to deliver safer, higher-quality patient care.
+Medical students at NYU Grossman Long Island School of Medicine acquire knowledge in the basic and clinical sciences that underpin all medical practice while simultaneously gaining a fundamental understanding of health systems science—the study of how healthcare is delivered and how healthcare providers work together, and strategies to deliver safe, high-value patient care.

-Our curriculum emphasizes establishing integrated care pathways—a patient care plan that details the essential steps in treating patients who have specific clinical conditions across many different medical disciplines—and improving communication and collaboration between community-based primary care providers and hospital-based specialists.
+Our curriculum emphasizes integrated care—patient-centered care that delivers essential services to patients for clinical conditions across many medical disciplines—with effective communication and collaboration between community-based primary care providers and hospital-based specialists.

-As a student in our program, you earn your medical degree more quickly and at a substantially reduced cost compared with students at other medical schools.
+Students in our program earn a medical degree sooner and at reduced cost compared with students at other medical schools.
 Please view our academic calendars.
-As a graduate, you are prepared to transform how medicine is practiced.
+Our graduates are prepared to transform healthcare delivery.

 Phase One: Foundational Basic Science Instruction and Research

-During phase one, students spend 46 weeks completing interdisciplinary preclerkship courses that cover foundational basic science concepts in biology, anatomy, and physiology.
-You gain insight into the behavioral and social aspects of practicing medicine and develop the skills you will need during your clerkships to interact with patients and other healthcare providers.
+During phase one, students spend 46 weeks engaged with interdisciplinary preclerkship coursework that covers foundational basic science concepts in biology, anatomy, and physiology.
+Students acquire skills in the behavioral and social aspects of practicing medicine that confer readiness to interact with patients and other healthcare providers during clerkship training in phase two.

-Our Language Acquisition course introduces you to core basic science concepts with case-based clinical learning exercises.
-Subsequent organ systems courses take place in a dynamic mix of small and large group sessions to promote active learning.
+The year begins with our Language Acquisition course, which integrates core basic science concepts with case-based clinical learning exercises.
+This course and subsequent organ systems courses are delivered in a dynamic mix of small and large group sessions that promote active learning.

-Throughout phase one, you participate in problem-based learning cases, small group discussions, large group lectures, seminars, clinical skills training, clinical simulations, and bedside teaching experiences.
+Throughout phase one, students participate in various learning modalities, including problem-based learning, small group seminars, large group lectures, workshops, clinical skills training sessions, clinical simulations, and bedside teaching.

 Phase One Sample Schedule